GA-repos/HTML-and-CSS/readme.md

 - You can center text by setting the `text-align` property to `center`

-- In order to center a block element, you can set the `margin` property to `auto` --- You'll often also see `0 auto`
+- In order to center a block element, you can set the `margin` property to `auto`, or to something like `20px auto`.
+This sets the left and right margins to be equal, putting the element in the center of the page.

 ## More on Border, Padding, and Margin: You do (Bonus)